The province of Andalucia in Southern Spain is one of the best places for travellers in Europe.

 Let’s not forget about the food!

-It’s very cheap for Western Europe standards and very tasty.
+It’s very cheap by Western European standards and very tasty.

 With plenty of cafes and bars around you can gorge yourself on regional delights and plenty of traditional Spanish desserts to try that are mouth-watering.